odelrio/odelrio/README.md

 - Traveling outside Schengen Area, UK, Canada, Japan, Australia, New Zealand, South Korea and Singapore
 - Indisputable technical premises
 - Companies not sharing their numbers internally

+# 💡 Interests

+As a geek, my main interests float around tech world:

+- Internet of Things
+- Smart home automation
+- Networking and building computers
+- Electronics engineering
+- Privacy and security
+- Smart mobility

+But as a fidget, I'm also curious about:

+- Interiors design
+- Finances
+- Sociology
+- DIY projects of any kind
+- Freedom of the press
+- Architecture
+- Sustainability
+- Engineering in general

+Anyway, do not expect these lists to be up-to-date by tomorrow morning.